ricardodpcosta/CFDLab/README.md

 ## Contribution

-Contributions are warmly welcome!
-Whether by adding new benchmark cases, improving scripts, enhancing documentation, or fixing issues.
+Contributions are encouraged in all forms, including the addition of new benchmark cases, refinement of existing scripts, enhancement of documentation, and resolution of issues.
-Please refer to the CONTRIBUTING.md file for detailed guidelines on how to get involved.
+For detailed guidelines, refer to [CONTRIBUTING.md](CONTRIBUTING.md).

 ---